 This year is on pace for the lowest amount of dealmaking in China by U.S. investors in recent years, according to Crunchbase data.
-While 2019 and 2020 saw well over 300 investments deals in China, that number jumped to 426 in 2021 — when the venture capital market was at a fever pitch.
+While 2019 and 2020 saw well over 300 investments in China-based startups by U.S.-based investors, that number jumped to 426 in 2021 — when the venture capital market was at a fever pitch.

-However, as political headwinds grew stronger, that number dipped to only 283 deals last year.
-And through April of this year, U.S.-based investors were on pace to take part in fewer than 150 deals into China-based tech startups.
+However, as political headwinds grew stronger, that number dipped to only 283 investments last year.
+And through April of this year, U.S.-based investors were on pace to make fewer than 150 investments into China-based tech startups.

 Investors do not see those numbers picking up any time soon.

 An unnamed investor said a plethora of issues led to his firm putting the brakes on investing in China — including political strain, government action toward some Chinese tech companies, and questions around the ability for some China-based startups to list on the largest exchanges in the U.S.